WHYAMERICASUCKS.COM

 Pete HegsethPentagonSignal

-Fox News' own Pete Hegseth page says he is a former Fox News host and notes that he was sworn in for Trump's second term on January 25, 2025.
-So the basic question here has a simple answer: yes, he did come out of cable television, not out of the normal Pentagon civilian chain that usually produces a defense secretary.
+Fox News' Pete Hegseth page says he is a former Fox News host and notes that he was sworn in for Trump's second term on Jan.
+25, 2025.

 The tattoo issue was real, and it was about extremist-linked crusader imagery

-We should be precise here.
-The strongest sourced version is not 'Nazi tattoos.'
-AP reported in November 2024 that a fellow service member flagged Hegseth as a possible insider threat ahead of President Biden's 2021 inauguration because of a bicep tattoo associated with white supremacist groups.
-Hegseth has publicly said he was unfairly targeted over what he described as a Christian symbol.
+AP reported in November 2024 that a fellow service member flagged Hegseth as a possible insider threat before President Biden's 2021 inauguration because of a bicep tattoo associated with white supremacist groups.
+Hegseth said he was unfairly targeted over what he described as a Christian symbol.

-But AP also reported separately that Hegseth bears a prominent 'Deus Vult' tattoo, a crusader phrase with militant meaning that historians and critics described as violent and that some far-right movements have adopted.
-So the safe and accurate framing is that his tattoos carried documented extremist-linked crusader associations serious enough to trigger concern inside his own military orbit.
+AP separately reported that Hegseth has a prominent 'Deus Vult' tattoo, a crusader phrase historians and critics described as violent and adopted by some far-right movements.

 The leap from TV to the Pentagon was direct and barely cleared the Senate